Nick Madrigal Player Props: Cubs vs. Phillies

 - The Phillies' 4.23 team ERA ranks 16th across all league pitching staffs.

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (82 total, 1.1 per game).
+- Phillies pitchers combine to surrender 84 home runs (1.1 per game), the ninth-fewest in the league.

-- Nola gets the start for the Phillies, his 17th of the season.
-He is 6-5 with a 4.38 ERA and 98 strikeouts through 100 2/3 innings pitched.
+- Walker (8-3) takes the mound for the Phillies in his 17th start of the season.
+He's put together a 4.10 ERA in 83 1/3 innings pitched, with 71 strikeouts.

-- In his most recent outing on Thursday against the Atlanta Braves, the right-hander threw six scoreless innings while surrendering two hits.
+- The righty's most recent appearance was on Friday against the New York Mets, when he threw six innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.